 - Stabilization - operators must ensure lifts are stable and not susceptible to tipping over or collapsing.
 In particular, using scissor lifts outside, which is safe, but wind makes them susceptible to tipping.

 - Positioning - operators must understand positioning to avoid crushing electrocution hazards, which potentially impacts co-workers and overall site safety.

 - Maintaining Scissor Lifts and Inspections - per recent A92.2 standards, OSHA helps oversee updated maintenance procedures and annual inspections.

-As part of maintaining scissor lifts, ensuring your operations are fully stocked with replacement equipment helps keep your fully functioning.
+As part of maintaining scissor lifts, ensuring your operations are fully stocked with replacement equipment helps keep you team fully functioning.
 Aerial Equipment Parts offers a huge selection of replacement lift equipment for aerial lifts, boom lifts or scissor lifts.
 Our inventory includes parts for all major brands, including JLG, Genie, SkyJack and Snorkel lifts.
-If you need to replace any of your lift parts, then search our inventory to find the right decal kit for your needs today.
+If you need to replace any of your lift parts, then search our inventory to find the right part for your scissor lift (or any lift) today.
 Call or e-mail with any questions!
 Our staff has years of industry experience and is fully knowledgeable on all products.
 Shop today!